A rocky fate for greenhouse gases

-Category: Environment Hits: 1Researchers use synchrotron X-ray total scattering and quantum computer simulations to model the crystal structure of amorphous magnesium carbonate as a function of temperature.
+Category: Environment Hits: 4Researchers use synchrotron X-ray total scattering and quantum computer simulations to model the crystal structure of amorphous magnesium carbonate as a function of temperature.
 As a precursor to crystalline magnesium carbonate hydrate materials, which can trap atmospheric carbon dioxide, understanding its properties can help lead to effective carbon sequestration methods to fight global warming.

 Read more https://www.sciencedaily.com/releases/2021/11/211129105624.htm